sebastianstarke/AI4Animation/PFNN/README.md

 demo which shows the results of the trained network when controlled via a game-pad.

-Below are details of the steps for reproducing the results from the paper from preprocessing and training to runnning the demo.
+Below are details of the steps required for reproducing the results from the paper from preprocessing and training all the way to runnning the demo.

 Installation
 ------------

-Before you do anything else you will first need to install the following python packages `numpy, scipy, Pillow, theano` as well as CUDA, cuDNN etc. This project was built using Python3 but may work with Python2 given a few minor tweaks.
+Before you do anything else you will first need to install the following python packages `numpy`, `scipy`, `Pillow`, `theano` as well as `CUDA`, `cuDNN` etc.
+This project was built using Python3 but may work with Python2 given a few minor tweaks.

 Preprocessing